Every sport has its particular scoring. For more information on other sports, check out the MISC section on our rules page.

 1-3 Inn.
 Runs Allowed: Both unearned and earned runs will count towards the grading of this projection.

-Postponed Games:
+Postponed Games

-Suspended Games:
+Suspended Games

-The 2025 MLB Full Season picks will exclude playoffs and be settled after the conclusion of the regular season based on their respective stats.
+MLB Full Season picks will exclude playoffs and be settled after the conclusion of the regular season based on their respective stats.

 Pitchers' ERA projections will be rounded to the thousandth decimal place.
 For example, if a pitcher has a projection of 4.00 and their ERA is 3.999, their projection will be scored as a Lower.
 Hitters' batting averages will be rounded to the ten thousandth decimal place.
 For example, if a batter has a projection of .300 and their average is .2999, their projection will be scored as a Lower.